-The C.H.A.N.G.E.
-I.T.
+The C.H.A.N.G.E.I.T.
 Model

 The C.H.A.N.G.E.
-I.T. model is an acronym that serves as a coaching tool you can use to modify coaching drills and sessions.
-This allows coaches to maximise participation and accommodate a range of abilities while meeting the drills and sessions objectives.
-The acronym C.H.A.N.G.E.
-I.T. highlights some of the elements of a game that can be changed to make it easier or harder, to include and challenge all players.
-The C.H.A.N.G.E.
-I.T. elements are outlined, with some examples, below.
+I.T. model is a coaching tool designed to modify drills and sessions, maximizing participation and accommodating various abilities while meeting objectives.
+Its acronym highlights game elements that can be adjusted to include and challenge all players.
+Examples of these elements are outlined below.